Macronutrient Calculator

 Evidence-based starting targets

-Fat targets: Maintain 20-30% of daily calories from fat sources, with absolute minimums of 0.6 grams per kilogram of body weight.
+Fat: Maintain 20-30% of daily calories from fat sources, with absolute minimums of 0.6 grams per kilogram of body weight.
 The WHO recommends total fat to 30% or less of total energy intake, emphasising quality over quantity This ensures adequate intake for hormone production, fat-soluble vitamin absorption, and cellular membrane function.

 Practical implementation example